 Dungeons and Dragons is a tabletop roleplaying game first created in the 1970s and currently going through an unprecedented surge in popularity thanks to 5th Edition.
+While no system is perfect, including 5E, 5th Ed D&D has been one of the best systems ever made for encouraging newbies to join in TTRPG games.

-There are two main reasons for the growing number of players.
+There are two main pop culture reasons for the growing number of players.
 The first is due to the realistic and fun depiction shown in the TV show Stranger Things set in the 1980s.
 This would have been the first time many people saw the game in action.

 The second reason is due to a group of famous voice actors sharing their Dungeons and Dragons game through popular streaming services.
 This group is known as Critical Role and are the most viewed creators on Twitch, not to mention garnering millions of views on YouTube!